EndPointCorp/end-point-blog/2021/08/converting-to-hugo.md

 - You can dump as many subdirectories as you want in each section, and they'll still belong to the section but retain the original directory structure.
 - Hugo supports custom taxonomy paths through its [permalinks](https://gohugo.io/content-management/urls/).

-> We were able to shave off a lot of build time by analyzing our [template metrics](https://gohugo.io/troubleshooting/build-performance/)—this is one of my favorite features in Hugo.
+> We were also able to shave off a lot of build time by analyzing our [template metrics](https://gohugo.io/troubleshooting/build-performance/)—this is one of my favorite features in Hugo.

 #### Local development

 So far, we've had extremely smooth local development.
 Hugo (like Zola) requires only a single executable, so it's extremely easy to get started or update.
 This was a huge improvement from Middleman, which required a heap of Ruby gems and plugins.
 Now every blog author can easily clone our repo, run the development server, and edit their post directly, with the full site building in anywhere from ~10 seconds all the way down to ~2 seconds, depending on the author's machine.

 For blog authors, we were using a fork of an abandoned Middleman plugin.
 With Hugo, we're using their taxonomies, which have been fairly easy to set up.
-We were also able to use hugo's built-in Chroma highlighter, instead of loading highlight.js on every blog page.
+We were also able to use Hugo's built-in Chroma highlighter, instead of loading highlight.js on every blog page.

 #### Some drawbacks